 Inquiring which text in particular he wished me to read I was told it was Leviticus 25: 18-24 (see endnote #1).
 To say the least I was flummoxed – Leviticus would be the one book of the Old Testament I had read the least, a compendium of rules and punishments set during the Israelites’ sojourn in the wilderness.

 So where did the Mystery bit come in?
-Well the Minister who gave me this assignment had died eighteen years previously, in fact my study time with him had been more than forty years ago.
-So in lucid clarity I had dreamt the entire incident.
+Well, in this world the Minister who gave me this assignment had in fact died eighteen years previously.
+My study time with him had been more than forty years ago!
+So it was in the clarity of lucid dreaming that I had experienced the entire incident.

 NB: I know some readers of Jewish faith may object to my using ‘God’ instead of the more respectful ‘G_d’ but I believe the term as a label for a ‘Process’ whose essence is beyond terminology – ‘God’ is to me as good as any other shorthand for the indescribable.